 To assess appropriate future management, some history may be helpful.
 In 2000, at the hearings for the original Valles Caldera Preservation Act, the Forest Service was complimented as the "unsung heroes" in the great effort to preserve and protect what was then referred to as the Baca Ranch.
 That accolade is as valid today as it was ten years ago.
 Beginning in 1990, the Forest Service engaged the ranch owners, the Dunigan family, in what turned out to be a decade long effort to acquire the Baca Ranch.
 In 1993, the Forest Service cooperating with interested parties including the National Park Service, the U. S. Fish and Wildlife Service and affected Indian tribes completed a major study, the Report on the Study of the Baca Location No. 1 which provided the scientific and public policy underpinnings for Federal acquisition of the Ranch in 2000 (PL 106-248).
 From 1995 to 2000, the Secretary of Agriculture assigned resource managers and used Department of Agriculture legal expertise to negotiate the purchase of the Baca Ranch for \$101 million.
 The acquisition of the Baca Location No. 1 by the Federal government also resulted in the expansion of the Bandelier National Monument in the upper watershed of Alamo Creek as authorized by Public Law 105-376.
-The acquisition of the Preserve also permitted the Secretary of Agriculture to assign to the Pueblo of Santa Clara rights to acquire at fair market value approximately 5,045 acres of the northeast corner of the Baca Location No. 1 in the Santa Clara Creek watershed to promote watershed management within the Santa Clara Indian Reservation.
-More recently, significant effort and expense has been invested in acquiring privately owned geothermal rights.
+The acquisition of the Preserve also permitted the Secretary of Agriculture to assign to the Pueblo of Santa Clara rights to acquire at market value approximately 5,045 acres of the northeast corner of the Baca Location No. 1 in the Santa Clara Creek watershed to promote watershed management within the Santa Clara Indian Reservation.
+More recently, significant effort and expense has been invested in acquiring privately owned geothermal rights within the Caldera.
 With some exceptions, the Administration can report today that due to the efforts of the Forest Service and the Department of Justice, the Federal government is now in possession of title to the Preserve and the land is permanently protected from private development.
+All this is to say, the Department of Agriculture and the Forest Service have a lot of equity invested in the Valles Caldera